Restorative Work

 The full report of the data from the survey is available to the church through the link below.
 IBL presented these findings along with suggested next steps for CityChurch in a congregational meeting on May 17, 2025.
 A recording of the meeting can be viewed through the link below along with a PDF of the presentation slides.
 In order to keep these items amongst the CityChurch community, a ChurchCenter login is required to access them.

-We are grateful to Joel and Dave and the team at IBL for their help in ministering to our church in this way, and we are excited for the ways the Lord will use their work to help us to facilitate communication, reach mutual understanding, and foster unity among our congregation as we seek his will and mission for our church.
+We are grateful to Joel and Dave and the team at IBL for their help in ministering to our church in this way, and we are excited for the ways the Lord will continue to use their work to help us to facilitate communication, reach mutual understanding, and foster unity among our congregation as we pursue his will and mission for our church.

 -